 You have chemotherapy as a course of several sessions (or cycles) of treatment over a few months.
 Each cycle of ECX takes 21 days (three weeks).

-Before you go home the nurse or pharmacist will give you anti-sickness drugs to take.
+Before you go home, the nurse or pharmacist will give you anti-sickness drugs to take.
 They may also give you anti-diarrhoea tablets if you need them.
-Take all your tablets exactly as they have explained to you.
+Take all your tablets exactly as your doctor or nurse has explained to you.

 We explain the most common side effects of ECX here.
 But we don’t include all the rare ones that are unlikely to affect you.

 You may get some of the side effects we mention but you are very unlikely to get all of them.
 Always tell your doctor or nurse about the side effects you have.
 Your doctor can prescribe drugs to help control some of these.
 It is very important to take the drugs exactly as your nurse or pharmacist has explained.
 This means they will be more likely to work better for you.
 Your nurse will give you advice about managing your side effects.
 After your treatment is over, the side effects will start to improve.